Seagate/cortx-multisite/s3/replication/README.md

 ```

 ## Design documents
-For more understanding on repication process checkout this [sequence diagrams](doc/README.md).
+For more understanding on replication process checkout these [sequence diagrams](doc/README.md).

 ## Troubleshooting
 When running `make test` on MacOS, timeout in Makefile may fail and you need following.